olcf/NVHPC2022/directives/README.md

 In this exercise, we give you a serial code that implements Jacobi relaxation to solve the Laplace equation.
 Your task is to port it to run on a GPU.
 You may choose to use either OpenMP or OpenACC to do the offload.
 You may also choose whether to do the exercise in C or in Fortran.
+We recommend using explicit data statements in this example; however, if you prefer to rely on managed memory, make sure you add the `-gpu=managed` flag to the compile statements below.

 After editing the code, compile it using one of the following: